All Episodes

 And you have to punish those people because if too many people question it, the whole thing falls apart.

-They're all different branches of the same tree, which is, I have access to perfect knowledge that you don't have access to, therefore you have to obey me.
+They're all they're all different branches off the same tree, which is I have access to perfect knowledge that you don't have access to, therefore you have to obey me.

 And it really comes from parents, right?